markashleybell/MAB.PCAPredictCapturePlus/README.md

 # MAB.PCAPredictCapturePlus
-A .NET client for the PCA Predict Capture Plus address search API.
+A .NET client for the [PCA Predict Capture Plus][1] address search API.

-This is a basic wrapper around the [Capture Plus web services][1], which maps the JSON responses to .NET classes.
+This is a basic wrapper around the [Capture Plus web services][2], which maps the JSON responses to .NET classes.

-It *doesn't* include a client-side JavaScript implementation of the Capture Plus UI, as I figured the main reason people would use this library would be to implement a custom UI; however, there is a [basic implementation][2]  included in the test harness project which you are welcome to use as a starting point.
+It *doesn't* include a client-side JavaScript implementation of the Capture Plus UI, as I figured the main reason people would use this library would be to implement a custom UI; however, there is a [basic implementation][3]  included in the test harness project which you are welcome to use as a starting point.

 Please feel free to submit issues or pull requests as neccessary!